sagemath/sagewiki_to_gh-2022-10-10/days87/projects.md

  * Finish up: https://github.com/LMFDB/lmfdb-collab/wiki//Warwick-workshop-June-2017
  * Sanitize API interface: https://github.com/LMFDB/lmfdb/issues/2053
  * Prototype a Sage/LMFDB interface.
 See https://github.com/LMFDB/lmfdb/issues/1360
  * Display Hecke eigenvalues in terms of an integral basis.
-See: https://github.com/LMFDB/lmfdb/issues/975
+See: https://github.com/LMFDB/lmfdb/issues/975 (note see also https://github.com/LMFDB/lmfdb/issues/2135 and talk to JJ for how it is related)
+ * Use Monge-reduced polynomials (and ones related to them) for defining polynomials